Charlotte000/TracerX/README.md

 ## Assets
 - [KhronosGroup/glTF-Sample-Assets](https://github.com/KhronosGroup/glTF-Sample-Assets): To store all models and other assets related to glTF
 - [Patitotective/ImThemes](https://github.com/Patitotective/ImThemes): Dear ImGui style browser and editor written in Nim

+# Aknowledgements
+- [Ray Tracing in One Weekend](https://raytracing.github.io/) is a series of books by Peter Shirley that explain the fundamentals of ray tracing.
+- [knightcrawler25/GLSL-PathTracer](https://github.com/knightcrawler25/GLSL-PathTracer) is a path tracing project that inspired the development of this app.
+- [Physically Based Rendering: From Theory to Implementation](https://pbr-book.org/) is a book by Matt Pharr, Wenzel Jakob, and Greg Humphreys that provides a comprehensive overview of physically based rendering.